Skip to content

 Failed to load picture

-You will need to set these bits as 11 if the next process scheduled is a kernel process (i.e., pid<GPID_USER_START) and set them as 00 for all the other processes.
-In RISC-V, 0 stands for user mode and 3 (i.e., 11 in binary) stands for machine mode.
-To see how it works, we need to introduce more about what happens when entering and exiting the kernel.
+You will need to set these bits to 11 if the next scheduled process is a kernel process (i.e., pid < GPID_USER_START), or set them to 00 for all other processes.
+In RISC-V, 0 stands for user mode, and 3 (i.e., 11 in binary) stands for machine mode.
+To see how it works, we need to explain what happens when entering and exiting the kernel.

-Upon an interrupt or exception, the CPU enters the kernel and it automatically switches the privilege mode to machine mode right before jumping to the handler function trap_entry.
-This allows the kernel to run in the machine mode and thus access the memory freely.
+Upon an interrupt or exception, the CPU enters the kernel and automatically switches the privilege mode to machine mode before jumping to the trap_entry handler.
+This allows the kernel to run in machine mode and freely access the memory.

-Upon executing mret in grass/kernel.s, the CPU exits the kernel and mret will switch the privilege mode according to mstatus.MPP.
-Therefore, if we set mstatus.MPP to 00 in proc_yield, the application code will run in the user mode after this mret.
+Upon executing mret in grass/kernel.s, the CPU exits the kernel, and mret will switch the privilege mode according to mstatus.MPP.
+Therefore, if we set mstatus.MPP to 00 in proc_yield, the next scheduled process will run in user mode after the mret instruction.

 Kill malicious applications

-To test if you correctly set the PMP region and switch privilege modes, we have provided 2 malicious applications crash1 and crash2 under apps/user.
+To test whether you correctly set the PMP region and switched privilege modes, we have provided 2 malicious applications, crash1 and crash2, in the apps/user directory.
 The malicious applications would halt the whole operating system by corrupting the memory.

 > make qemu